kubedb/docs/docs/guides/kafka/migration/migration.md

 mirror-source-connector             kafka.kubedb.com/v1alpha1   mirror-connect    Running   20s
 ```

+> **Note:** We have used `replication.policy.class=org.apache.kafka.connect.mirror.IdentityReplicationPolicy` in the `MirrorSource` and `MirrorCheckpoint` to replicate topics exactly same name as source cluster.
+You can use `replication.policy.class=org.apache.kafka.connect.mirror.DefaultReplicationPolicy` to replicate topics with adding specific suffix.

 #### Configuration tables for MirrorSource, MirrorCheckpoint, and MirrorHeartbeat
 | **Property**                              | **Description**                                                                                     | **Default**                                                | **sourceConnector** | **checkpointConnector** | **heartbeatConnector** |
 |-------------------------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------------------------|---------------------|-------------------------|------------------------|